East Coast Trail

 Because it consists of 26 linked but individual trails, the East Coast Trail is well-suited for any kind of outing, whether it’s an easy sunset stroll on a nearby beach or an epic trek that spans the entire 317 km distance between Portugal Cove and Cappahayden.

 Through the links above, this blog provides basic maps and simple trail descriptions for the 128 km stretch of East Coast Trail between Cape St. Francis and Bay Bulls.

-- where the trailheads and designated parking areas are
+- where trailheads and designated parking areas are

-- the hiking trail in red and access trails in blue
+- the East Coast Trail marked in red, and access trails in blue

-- yellow markers for highlights and objects along the way
+- markers for scenic highlights and points of interest along the way

 For maps and descriptions that go all the way down to Cappahayden:

 Detailed maps in the East Coast Trail Guide

 If you’re looking for more detailed trail descriptions, illustrated trail maps, and stunning photos taken along the entire East Coast Trail from Cape St. Francis to Cappahayden, please have a look at the East Coast Trail Guide, which is available on iBooks:

 ECTA’s website also offers a convenient list of all the developed East Coast Trail paths, and provides many links to hiker services along the way.